 The subcarrier grouping to be used in a Sensing Measurement Report frame by sensing responder in the subfield.
 This value shall be 16 when the subfield is set to 1.
 And this value shall be either 4 or 8 when the subfield is set to 0 (see 9.4.1.75.3 (Sensing Measurement Report Control field)).

-If the negotiation is successful, for either TB sensing measurement instance(s) or non-TB sensing measurement instance(s), the corresponding Sensing Measurement Setup Response frame from the sensing responder shall not include a Sensing Parameters element.
+A Sensing Measurement Setup Response frame from a sensing responder in which the Status Code field is set to SUCCESS shall not include a Sensing Measurement (#1539) Parameters element (#1040).